2020 Crises Confront Trump With An Outage In The Power Of Positive Thinking

 And that something might well be the COVID-19 crisis and the sequence of events that has followed.

-Irresistible force v immovable object
+Irresistible force vs. immovable object

 Watching the president this week as he renewed his late-afternoon briefings on the virus, we all saw a man much altered from the one who convened similar sessions in the early spring.